Lift Workspace

 Lift plays a meaningful role in the local community

-Lift Workspace is the largest locally run coworking space in a rural and tourist heavy region.
+Lift Workspace is the largest locally run coworking space in a rural, tourist-heavy region.

 Their space serves ~250+ recurring members, and ~3,000+ visitors per year.